-It is recommended that you upload your transcript reflecting the modules that you have taken during your period at your home university and/or other study abroad programmes.
-The host faculty/department may use the transcript to verify your eligibility to read the module.
+You are required to upload your transcript reflecting the modules that you have taken during your period at your home university and/or other study abroad programmes.
+The host faculty/department will use the transcript to verify your eligibility to read the module.

 Would I get any email notification after submitting my module requests?

 There will not be any email notification.
 After submitting your module requests, you will see the status “Pending Approval” and a link “View Details” .

 I accidentally submitted my request without adding all the modules that I want.
 What should I do?

 Submission is irrevocable.
 You can submit an appeal under appeal type “Unable to secure module”.

 How long does it take to process my module requests?

 The module request approvers will assess the successfully submitted module requests during/immediately after “Submit Module Requests”.
 In an ideal situation, they will release the outcome of the requests before the next “Select Tutorials/Labs” Round 1.
 Students are strongly advised to remain contactable during each “Submit Module Requests” to assist them while their requests are being processed.